swcarpentry/training-course/_submissions/round-08/1/2014-01-22-concept-map-github-contribute-to-an-upstream-on-a-patch-branch.md

 tags:
   - Concept Map
 ---
-I apologize I missed last week&#8217;s talk, and having done this I now think I see I was supposed to have only 6 bubbles since it should be something to communicate to others?!
+I apologize I missed last week's talk, and having done this I now think I see I was supposed to have only 6 bubbles since it should be something to communicate to others?!
 I was asking others about this very issue, and indeed now I may be critiqued as well.

-This is a first pass, very rough, cryptic to others, listing of git commands I had to make &#8216;mine&#8217; in order to submit a patch on a branch to a github repo.
+This is a first pass, very rough, cryptic to others, listing of git commands I had to make 'mine' in order to submit a patch on a branch to a github repo.

 If I would clean it up and order it a bit better, I would say the audience is someone who wants to contribute to an open source project whose rules require submitting on a ticket branch.